isaackhoo/ShopeeBookrepo/README.md

 ## Getting Started

-### Built App

-Navigate to ./build/index.js to run a built version of the application.

-### Development Server

-In the project directory, run the following command to install all dependencies and node modules:

 ### `npm i`

-Installs all dependencies from npm
+Navigate to project direction and use 'npm i' to install all required project dependencies.

 ## Available Scripts

-<b>Ensure that dependencies have been installed first.</b> <br />
+<b>Ensure that dependencies have been installed using 'npm i' first.</b> <br />
 In the project directory, you can run from command line:

 ### `npm start`